DISTANCE - 16 KM

 Nearby trails

-Before starting from Gashgachay, you can add the Gumukh-Gashqachay and Kish-Bash Goynuk routes to your hike.
+Before starting from Gashgachay, you can consider to add the Gumukh-Gashqachay and Kish-Bash Goynuk routes to your hike.
 Beyond Ilisu, the mountainous areas descend mainly into the territory of the Ilisu State Nature Reserve and the border control zone.
 If you have a local guide or a detailed map and sufficient experience, you can plan a two-day trek from Ilisu to Gum or Lakit Kotuklu village.
-It is recommended to go in this direction only in summer and with proper camping equipment.
+It is recommended to undertake this direction only in summer, with proper camping equipment.

 Seasonality

-May-September is the best time in terms of weather and length of the day.
+May-September is the best time in terms of weather and daylight.
 It should be taken into account that during this period there will be 4-5 shepherd huts along this route.
-In May and September, you can check with the local community to see if the shepherds are in the mountains.
-These huts can be a warm shelter and you can ask for information from the shepherds, but you need to be careful around shepherd dogs.
+In May and September, you can check with the local community to confirm if the shepherds are in the mountains.
+These huts can provide warm shelter, and the shepherds may offer useful information, but be cautious around their dogs.

-In general, although it is possible to do this route throughout the year, it requires more preparation in winter months.
-In winter, spring and autumn, it is important to check the weather forecast more carefully and prepare food, clothing, accessories (tents, sleeping bags, etc.).
-On cold and short winter days, it is very difficult and risky to finish this route in one day, so it is not recommended to leave without proper camping equipment.
+In general, although it is possible to complete this route throughout the year, it requires extra preparation in winter months.
+During winter, spring and autumn, it is important to check the weather forecast thoroughly and prepare food, clothing, accessories (tents, sleeping bags, etc.).
+On cold and short winter days, it is very difficult and risky to finish this route in single day, so it is not recommended to leave without proper camping equipment.

 Food and accommodation

 In the village of Ilisu, as well as along the road from Gakh to Ilisu, there are small shops, cafes and restaurants.
-For places to stay overnight, you can find guest houses, hotels and other accommodation facilities, including restaurants and cafes, located on the map.
+For overnight stays, you can find guest houses, hotels and other accommodation facilities, including restaurants and cafes, on the map.

-There are a limited number of springs on this route.
-There are only two springs near the trail, which have low amounts of water.
-On the way take at least 1.5 litres of water per person, use it sparingly and refill at every opportunity.
-You can ask for water from shepherd huts or ask for the location of nearby springs.
+There are few numbers of springs along this route.
+There are only two springs close to the trail, both providing limited water.
+On the way take at least 1.5 litres of water per person, use it sparingly and refill whenever possible.
+You can ask for water from shepherd huts or inquire about nearby springs.

 Transportation